Namburger/restor/README.md

 # Restor

+* What is it?

-A punny REST Object Detector but this is not a good name because I might add classifycation functionality later.
+A punny REST API for Object Detection but this is not a good name because I might add classifycation functionality later.

+* What does it do?

+Machine Learning Inference for Object Detection on the Google's EdgeTPU Platform.

+* All the buzz words.

+You can send it non-garbage base64 encoded .bmp images, it can guess what objects are in that image and send you back a result as a json string.

+Please check the Notes and the TODO sections for some limitations as this project is still on it's early stage.

 ## Requirements